 Lahars can occur at almost any time and do not need a volcanic eruption.
 The water that forms lahars can come from snow and ice that were melted by heat from the volcano or from hot pyroclastic flows.
 The water can also come from intense rain events.

 Lahars have typically been the deadliest volcanic hazard because they can happen at any time and affect people far downstream of the volcano.
-For this reason the Division of Geology and Earth Resources works with the U.S. Geological Survey to provide lahar hazard maps for all of the Washington volcanoes.
-These can be found on our Geologic Hazard Maps page:

 Landslides and debris avalanches can occur on the slopes of volcanoes at any time.
-Since volcanoes are built of layers of ash and rock, their slopes can be relatively loose and weak.
+Because volcanoes are built of layers of ash and rock, their slopes can be relatively loose and weak.
 Groundwater and the circulation of hot acidic water from the volcano can alter minerals and make the rocks even weaker.
 Strong ground shaking during an earthquake, a volcanic eruption, or simply heavy rain or melting snow can trigger landslides on volcanoes.

 Landslides can also occur during an eruption if a part of the volcano collapses.
 For example, part of Mount Shasta in northern California collapsed about 300,000 years ago and created a giant landslide over 30 miles long.
 The deposits of this landslide are where the cities of Weed and Yreka are now built.